Cocoon-AI/mcp-perforce/README.md

 ### Adding new commands

-1. Add the tool definition in the `ListToolsRequestSchema` handler
+1. Add the tool definition in the appropriate file under `src/tools/`
-2. Add the implementation in the `CallToolRequestSchema` switch statement
+2. Add the handler function in the corresponding file under `src/handlers/`
+3. Update the switch statement in `src/handlers/index.ts`
-3. Follow the existing pattern for parameter validation and error handling
+4. Follow the existing pattern for parameter validation and error handling

 ## Contributing